Skip to main content

 Congratulations!

-You now have full visibility into every step of your chatbot’s reasoning — what documents it retrieved, what prompt was constructed, what the LLM returned, and how long each step took.
+You now have full visibility into every step of your app’s execution: what data it retrieved, what prompt was constructed, what the LLM returned, and how long each step took.
 You can spot problems instantly instead of guessing.
-But you’ve been manually clicking through traces to find problems.
-That works for 15 test questions, but your chatbot will handle hundreds or thousands of requests per day.
-You can’t review them all by hand.
-Next up: We’ll set up automated evaluations so Arize AX flags quality problems for you — no manual review required.
+Your space home is an Alyx conversation, where you can ask about the traces you just sent.
+But finding problems by clicking through traces doesn’t scale.
+In production your app handles thousands of requests a day, far more than you can review by hand.
+Next up: automated evaluations that flag quality problems for you, no manual review required.

 Next: Evaluate Your Agent